bigeasy/interrupt/README.md

 ## Why?

+Exceptions are useful.
+I like the concept.
+I've always been able to program try/catch in Node.js regardless of whether a function is synchronous or asynchronous because I've always programmed with `Cadence` which has a nice implementation of asynchronous `try`/`catch` that pre-dates `await`.

-Interrupt is an `Error` generator that supports nested exceptions, context for exceptions and complete error reports on fatal error exit.
-It does this using the `stack` property which is specific to Node.js and does not attempt to create a library that is useful across all JavaScript implementations.
+Interrupt is an `Error` generator allows me to gather up errors from many different waiting asynchronous calls and report them in a bouquet of failure on the command line and in my server logs.
+Interrupt supports nested exceptions, context for exceptions and complete error reports on fatal error exit.
+It does this using the `stack` property which is specific to Node.js.

+Interrupt does not attempt to create a library that is useful across all JavaScript implementations.
 Why not attempt to make it work across all implementations?

 In JavaScript, Error defined as some arbitrary object with an `Error` type and a `message` property.
 It is, in itself, not very useful.

-The error type is supposed to be subclassed the way it is in other languages, but for years `Error` would not subclass without addition work.
-Furthermore, it was the only suggested use of subclassing in this prototypical language.
+The error type is supposed to be subclassed the way it is in other languages, but for years `Error` would not subclass without [addition work](https://coderwall.com/p/m3-cqw/subclassing-error-in-javascript-is-harder-than-it-seems).
+Furthermore, it was the only suggested use of subclassing in this prototypical language, so it never did feel quite right.
+Finally, unlike other languages, you can't catch an exception based on type.
+It was a behavior borrowed from other languages without the key benefit; that you could build type based `catch` ladder.

 The very useful stack trace you get in Node.js is a Node.js specific extension for Node.js.
-In order for `Error` to be useful those of us who use Node.js we've had to add a non-standard property that we in turn depend upon for meaningful fatal error exits.
+In order for `Error` to be useful to Node.js we've had to add a non-standard property that we in turn depend upon for meaningful fatal error exits.

-Exceptions are useful and I've always been able to program try/catch in Node.js regardless of whether a function is synchronous or asynchronous because I've always programmed with Cadence.
-This `Error` generator allows me to gather up errors from many different waiting asynchronous calls and report them in a bouquet of failure on the command line and in my server logs.
+Interrupt organizes `Error` with custom properties so that you can start to program with exceptions and use the patterns that are common to other languages.
+It creates meaningful error reports by stuffing `message` with a plain-text, human-readable, machine-parsable error report.

 ## Overview